MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/what-are-emergency-locations-addresses-and-call-routing.md

 ### Emergency call enablement and configuration

-You must define emergency calling policies for Direct Routing users by using the TeamsEmergencyCallRoutingPolicy to define emergency numbers and their associated routing destination.
+You must define emergency calling policies for Direct Routing users by using the emergency call routing policy to define emergency numbers and their associated routing destination.
 (Note that registered emergency locations are not supported for Direct Routing users.)

-You can assign a TeamsEmergencyCallRoutingPolicy to a Teams Direct Routing user account, a network site, or both.
+You can assign a Teams emergency call routing policy (TeamsEmergencyCallRoutingPolicy) to a Teams Direct Routing user account, a network site, or both.
 When a Teams client starts or changes a network connection, Teams performs a lookup of the network site where the client is located as follows:

-- If a TeamsEmergencyCallRoutingPolicy is associated with the site, then the site policy is used to configure emergency calling.
+- If an emergency call routing policy is associated with the site, then the site policy is used to configure emergency calling.

-- If there is no TeamsEmergencyCallRoutingPolicy associated with the site, or if the client is connected at an undefined site, then the TeamsEmergencyCallRoutingPolicy associated with the user account is used to configure emergency calling.
+- If there is no emergency call routing policy associated with the site, or if the client is connected at an undefined site, then the emergency call routing policy associated with the user account is used to configure emergency calling.

-- If the Teams client is unable to obtain an TeamsEmergencyCallRoutingPolicy, then the user is not enabled for emergency calling.
+- If the Teams client is unable to obtain an emergency call routing policy, then the user is not enabled for emergency calling.

 ### Dynamic emergency calling